MRC-Epid-it24/intake24/docs/overview/source-code.md

 ## Code style

-Project is set up with [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to help to keep clean and maintainable code.
+Project is set up with [eslint](https://eslint.org/) configured with [antfu](https://github.com/antfu/eslint-config) preset to help to keep clean and maintainable code.

-Both integrate very well with most of the IDEs.
+ESLint integrates very well with most of the IDEs.
 Install respective plugins / extensions and configure it to run on `save` to have immediate effect.

-You can also run lint process manually from root-level or in each `app` / `package`.
+You can also run lint process manually from repository root.

-Run linting and try to fix as much as possible automatically

 ```sh
 pnpm lint